 Child FindThe Hinds County School District is participating in an ongoing effort to identify, locate, and evaluate children through the age of twenty-one who reside in the Hinds County School District who are suspected of having a physical, mental, communicative and/or emotional disability and may be in need of special education and related services under Individuals with Disabilities Education Act (IDEA).
-Please refer individuals twenty-one years of age or under who may have a disability to Dr. Nicole Davis, email@example.com, who is the Child Find Contact Person for our district.
+This Child Find effort includes: homeless children, wards of the state, children parentally placed in private school, and children that are highly mobile and/or migrant.
+It is not a requirement that a child must have repeated a grade.
+Children that are advancing from grade to grade are able to be considered through Child Find.
+Please refer individuals twenty-one years of age or under who may have a disability to Tiffany Lanier, email@example.com, who is the Child Find Contact Person for our district.
 In accordance with federal guidelines, parents must express “concern in writing to a supervisory or administrative personnel of the appropriate educational agency, or a teacher of the child, that the child is in need of special education and related services” [§300.534(b)(1)].
 Please note, however, that if the

 public agency does not suspect that the child has a disability and denies the request for an initial evaluation, the public agency must provide written notice to the parents…which explains among other things, why the public agency refuses to conduct an initial evaluation and the information that was used as the basis to make that decision (71 Fed.
 Reg. p.46636).

 Parents may challenge such a refusal by requesting a due process hearing.

 In cases where the educational agency suspects that the child has a disability, it is the responsibility of the Child Find Contact Person to insure that the Referral-to-Placement process is implemented.
 The Child Find Contact Person works with Local Survey Committees at each school to implement this process.